-Retrieving an electric vehicle's SOC
+How to retrieve an electric vehicle's SOC

 - Your application launches the Smartcar Connect flow, which prompts your customer to link their electric car to your app.

-Here’s how to retrieve the SOC and remaining range using the Smartcar EV battery API with a Python back end:
+Here’s how to retrieve the SOC estimation and remaining range using the Smartcar EV battery API with a Python back end: